awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/_index.md

 ## Introduction

-AWS Well-Architected Framework Review is a constructive conversation about architectural decisions.
-One of the best ways to maximize the impact of the review is to be equipped with the preliminary review analysis data points.
-Once data is available for the review, the reviewer can specifically ask pillar-aligned questions, and customers can authoritatively answer those questions based on the data.
-In this lab, we will focus on **cost optimization** review utilizing insights to support **Rightsizing** decision-making to align the size of your service to your actual workload demand.
-This allows customers to see an immediate cost reduction benefit using insights from the data.
-The purpose of this lab is to walk you through one of many integration examples with Well-Architected Tool to conduct a data-driven Cost Optimization review using [AWS Cloud Financial Management Services](https://aws.amazon.com/aws-cost-management/).
+The AWS Well-Architected Framework Review gives the opportunity for architects to discuss key architectural decisions with customers.
+One of the best ways to maximize the impact of the review is to be equipped with the necessary data points aligned to the workload.
+A reviewer can then use this collected data within their customer discussion to provide insight into areas of improvement providing a data driven experience for the customer.
+In this lab, we will focus on **rightsizing EC2 instances** in alignment with workload demand to provide data for a **cost optimization** review.
+This allows customers to see an immediate cost reduction benefit using insights from the data within the review.
+The purpose of this lab is to walk you through one of many integration examples with the Well-Architected Tool to conduct a data-driven Cost Optimization review using [AWS Cloud Financial Management Services](https://aws.amazon.com/aws-cost-management/).
-This lab enables you to automatically have cost optimization data that AWS Compute Optimizer and AWS Trusted Advisor analyzed for **COST 6** question in Cost Optimization Pillar as soon as you define a workload in Well-Architected Tool.

 ## Goals